 The only class of securities outstanding is common units of fractional undivided beneficial interest ("Shares"), which represent ownership in the Trust.
-The Trust's trading symbol on the OTCQX U.S. Marketplace of the OTC Markets Group Inc. is "ETHE" and the CUSIP number for its Shares is 389638107.
+The Trust's trading symbol on the OTCQX U.S. Marketplace of the OTC Markets Group Inc. is "ETCG" and CUSIP number for the Trust's Shares is 38963Q107.